-It’s a good idea to check your vitamin D levels while you’re at it, since magnesium and vitamin D depend on each other for function and absorption.
-Or, you can go ahead and supplement vitamin D now because most people don’t get enough.
+It’s a good idea to check your vitamin D and calcium levels while you’re at it, since they all depend on each other for function and absorption.
+In fact, you could prevent osteoporosis by keeping these vitamin levels in check.
+(Supplementation with vitamin D is a great idea anyway because most people don’t get enough, but we digress.)

 Wavering moods, mental clarity, attention problems and anxiety seem like distinct conditions, but they all have a common thread: They signal that the mitochondria (the structures that power your cells) in your brain are struggling.

-Your body relies on magnesium to regulate your bowels, detox your liver and eliminate and produce hormones.
-When these processes don’t happen like they should, you get some pretty gnarly symptoms.
+Your body relies on magnesium to help regulate your bowels, detox your liver and eliminate and produce hormones.
+When these processes don’t happen like they should, you can encounter some pretty gnarly symptoms.

-Without enough magnesium, the bolus of food is dry and stiff, which slows everything down and causes constipation.
+Without enough magnesium, the bolus of food can be dry and stiff, which slows everything down and causes constipation.

-PMS points to an excess of estrogen.
+Premenstrual syndrome (PMS) points to an excess of estrogen.
 One of the main ways your body gets rid of estrogen is through the bowels.
-When your digestive system works well, your body produces and excretes estrogen at a good pace for your body.
-When things slow down with magnesium deficiency, estrogen hangs out in your intestinal tract too long.
+When your digestive system works well, your body produces and secretes estrogen at a good pace for your body.
+When things slow down with low magnesium intake, estrogen hangs out in your intestinal tract too long.

-Whatever estrogen doesn’t leave the body in a timely fashion goes right back into the bloodstream, and stacks on top of the estrogen you’re producing per your regularly scheduled program.
+Whatever estrogen doesn’t leave the body in a timely fashion goes right back into the bloodstream and stacks on top of the estrogen you’re already producing.